um-grex/grex-docs/content/english/faq/_index.md

 ## Scheduler
 ---

+-->

 ## How to get support
 ---

-> * For any question related to Grex and/or the Alliance's clusters, please submit your questions to the Alliance’s or CC [HelpDesk](support/#the-alliance-support)
+* For any question related to Grex and/or the Alliance's clusters, please submit your questions to the Alliance’s or CC [HelpDesk](support/#the-alliance-support)

-> * For any question related to IST at University of Manitoba and their resources, please contact IST [HelpDesk](support/#ist-helpdesk)
+* For any question related to IST at University of Manitoba and their resources, please contact IST [HelpDesk](support/#ist-helpdesk)

--->

 <!-- {{< treeview display="tree" />}} -->

 <!-- Changes and update:
-*
-*
-*
+* Last revision: Aug 28, 2024.
 -->